libishm/moveit1_ur/README.md

-# Docker container for Moveit 1
+# Docker container for Moveit 1 and Universal Robots

+Only the ur10e_moveit_config has been updated

+To update ur(x)_moveit_config
+- Use the setup assistant to regenerate pkg
+- Set acceleration_limits to true and set max_acc in config/joint_limits.yaml

 ## Docker